dimitri-nicolo/calico/v2.2/usage/federation/aws.md

 This section gives a brief overview of a example AWS cluster peered with an on-premise cluster running on physical hardware.
 Both clusters are running {{site.prodname}}.
 The clusters have federated identity configured, with each cluster referencing the other using the Remote Cluster Configuration resource.
-See the [Configuring remote clusters](./configure-rcc) guide for more details.
+See [Configuring access to remote clusters](./configure-rcc) for more details.

 The diagram below captures the main configuration details for this particular set up, which may be adapted for your specific